akkadotnet/akka.net/documentation/wiki/Stash.md

 When an actor implements one of these interfaces, it will automatically get a deque-based mailbox.

 These interfaces require you to provide a Stash property on your actor.
-The proerty will be automatically populated with an appropriated implementation during the actor's creation:
+The property will be automatically populated with an appropriated implementation during the actor's creation:

 ```csharp
 public class MyActorWithStash : UntypedActor, WithUnboundedStash